Oracle Virtualisation · Advisory Guide

 3

-Oracle periodically updates its partitioning policy document.
-While changes are infrequent, an update that removes or modifies the acceptance criteria for a technology you rely on could affect your compliance position.
-Subscribe to Oracle's policy notifications, monitor licensing advisory channels, and review any updates with independent advisers before your next audit.
+Oracle periodically updates its partitioning policy.
+An update that modifies acceptance criteria for a technology you rely on could affect your compliance.
+Review updates with independent advisers.

 Strategic Recommendations for CIOs